Mary C. Sheppard

-Mary C. Sheppard is a Canadian author and former journalist whose works in fiction explore the social history of Newfoundland.
+Mary C. Sheppard is a Canadian author and former journalist whose works of fiction explore the social history of Newfoundland.
 She was a radio and online news journalist at the Canadian Broadcasting Corporation, later serving as executive producer for CBCNews.ca until her retirement in 2014.
 She is the author of the young adult fiction series Tales from Cook's Cove, and in 2024 published a historical fiction novel titled Where the Heart Is.

 Early life and education

 Sheppard grew up in a family of nine children in Corner Brook, Newfoundland.
 She holds a Bachelor of Arts from St. Francis Xavier University and a Master of Science in Journalism from Columbia University.

 Career

 Sheppard spent most of her career as a journalist for the Canadian Broadcasting Corporation in radio and online news.
 She also worked at Maclean's magazine and the Women's Television Network.
 She wrote her first book while living in Amsterdam in the mid-1990s.
 After returning to Canada, she taught Broadcast Journalism at The Metropolitan University of Toronto, and then returned to the CBC as the Executive Producer of CBCNews.ca until she retired in 2014.

 While at the CBC, Sheppard received the Jeanne Sauvé Award for women in broadcasting.